Upgrade to a new version of Splunk App for Infrastructure

 - Before you upgrade, back up all of your files.

-- Obtain a new version (package) of Splunk App for Infrastructure.
+- Obtain a new version of SAI.
 Go to Splunkbase.

 - Open a shell prompt on the host that has the instance that you want to upgrade.